 Solar Charging and Energy Management

-The Seven Pro is clearly built for homes with solar, or those planning to add panels soon.
-It supports solar integration, allowing you to utilise surplus solar energy from your solar panels to charge your electric vehicle.
-The charger offers two modes for solar integration, including a mode that charges exclusively from surplus solar energy for maximum sustainability.
-The Vchrgd Seven Pro’s solar charging capabilities are designed to optimise energy use, enabling you to charge your electric vehicle with renewable energy and helping to reduce your carbon footprint.
+The Seven Pro is built with solar homes in mind, including those planning to add panels soon.
+It supports solar integration, allowing you to use surplus solar energy from your panels to charge your electric vehicle.
+Using one or two CT inputs, the charger monitors solar export so it can charge from excess generation, enabling you to charge with renewable energy at little or no marginal cost.

 If you’re thinking about a future where your EV charger is at the heart of your home energy setup, this model’s a solid pick.